meeb/django-staticsite/README.md

 2. Add to `django-staticsite` to `INSTALLED_APPS`
 3. Create your static site URL generator functions
 4. Add `staticsite_*` arguments to your URLs in `urls.py`
-5. Create your static views with the `manage.py staticsite ...` command
+5. Create your static site with the `manage.py staticsite generate` command

 # Steps required for further integration